 |Credit: Sebastian Kaulitzki | Dreamstime|

-Ulcerative colitis, a type of inflammatory bowel disease (IBD), causes inflammation and sores, or ulcers, in the lining of the large intestine or colon.
+Ulcerative colitis, a type of inflammatory bowel disease (IBD), causes inflammation and sores, or ulcers, in the lining of the large intestine and rectum.
 Generally, ulcerative colitis affects the sigmoid colon (the lower colon) and the rectum.
 However, it can affect any area in the large intestine/colon.
 The more area that is affected by ulcerative colitis, the more severe the symptoms.

 Ulcerative colitis affects only the top layer of the large intestine, causing swelling and open sores or ulcers to form on the surface of the lining.
 These ulcers can rupture, expelling blood and pus.
 In severe cases, the ulcers can weaken the intestinal wall to the point of causing a hole, leaking the contents of the large intestine into the abdominal cavity.
 This can lead to serious infection and requires immediate surgery.

 Though the causes of ulcerative colitis are unknown, doctors theorize that the immune system is attacking the digestive tract because of the normal bacteria that exists there.
-It runs in families and is generally diagnosed before the age of 30.
+It runs in families and is generally diagnosed before the age of 30, according to the Mayo Clinic.

 Like other forms of inflammatory bowel disease (IBD), patients can suffer from symptoms all the time, or they can go weeks or months without a flare up (known as remission).
-Roughly 5-10 percent of ulcerative colitis patients suffer from chronic symptoms.
-In severe cases, patients can suffer from diarrhea 10-20 times a day.
+In severe cases, patients can suffer from diarrhea 10 to 20 times a day, according to researchers at the University of California, Irvine.

 To diagnose ulcerative colitis, doctors must rule out diseases and conditions with similar symptoms, like Crohn’s disease, irritable bowel syndrome and diverticulitis.
 To do so, they will conduct tests like colonoscopies, sigmoidoscopies, blood tests and stool samples.

 Patients with severe symptoms may require surgery to remove their colons.
-25 to 40 percent of people with ulcerative colitis need surgery at some point.
+Between 25 and 40 percent of people with ulcerative colitis need surgery at some point, according to doctors at the University of California, San Francisco.
 Removing the colon completely cures ulcerative colitis, and can also prevent colon cancer.
 But because it is a drastic step, this is not a surgery to be taken lightly.

 After the large intestine has been removed, surgeons need to allow the body to get rid of food waste.
 In one procedure, a small opening is made at the front of the abdomen, then the end of the ileum brought through the hole, allowing waste to drain out of the body.
 An external pouch is fitted over the opening, collecting the waste.
 The patient empties the pouch several times a day.